A shift in working patterns implies a changed information risk landscape

 - Implement Single Sign-On (SSO) and strong authentication so that you can make access decisions based on multiple factors, including such things as the current security state of the user’s device;

-- Monitor users’ behavior.
+- Monitor users’ behaviour.
 This can be done by so-called Cloud Access Security Brokers or CASBs.
-They usually sit between the user and the cloud applications, and provide security functionalities such as anomaly detection, threat detection, DLP and encryption.
+They usually sit between the user and the cloud applications to provide security functionalities such as anomaly detection, threat detection, DLP and encryption.

 In addition to social engineering, phishing/SMiShing/vishing, passwords, public WIFIs and USB keys,… Cloud and Work-From-Home should be topics at the agenda of your information security awareness training.

-Regarding the use of cloud services, even though many people may have heard of, and may even use on a daily basis such services as Google Drive or Dropbox, Spotify or Deezer, it’s likely that many people have no idea what the cloud is, and certainly have no clue of what risks it involves.
+Regarding the use of cloud services, even though many people may have heard of, and may even use daily such services like Google Drive or Dropbox, Spotify or Deezer, it’s likely that many people have no idea what the cloud is and certainly have no clue of what risks it involves.
 Is cloud allowed at all?
 Which cloud services?
 For what business purposes?
 Access from professional or private devices?
 Using professional or private account/email?
 What data may be processed or shared?
 With whom?

 Regarding Work-From-Home, your user base may be a mix of regular and green remote users.
 So it is important to clearly establish how to securely use services and software, how to log in and out of the audio and video conferencing system, how to securely and efficiently make use of your collaboration platform, how to access internal resources, whom and how to contact in case of security incidents or suspicion of…